 Collaborating with fellow photographers and other industry professionals is an excellent way to build your social media presence as well as overall brand recognition.

-Take advantage of cross-promotions, shoutouts, and takeovers whenever you get a chance and don't discount an account that doesn't necessarily have the biggest follower count, as they potentially are attracting a very different audience than you are.
+Take advantage of cross-promotions, shoutouts, and takeovers whenever you get a chance and don’t discount an account that doesn’t necessarily have the biggest follower count, as they potentially are attracting a very different audience than you are.
 Sometimes brands will do takeovers with photographers and influencers that they feel represent their brand, and this is where tagging those accounts in relevant images you post becomes important.
 They may repost your work or ask you to submit multiple images for a themed takeover if they feel your content resonates with their aesthetic.
-Check out Lauren V. Allen's recent takeover of Adobe Stock's Instagram.
-It's a great example of how you can feature your content on a related brand's platform to garner more exposure for your work.
+Here’s an example of the popular magazine and brand Bon Appétit sharing one of Photographer Chona Kasinger‘s recent images.
+It’s a great example of how you can feature your content on a related brand’s platform to garner more exposure for your work.

 When posting work from a recent project, always tag relevant crew, clients, and brands.
 It may encourage them to repost your image and it will show up in Instagram searches as well as the account’s tagged photos.
 Recently, Savage Universal noticed the images using their seamless paper in non-traditional ways that photographer Lauren Pusateri was sharing, and reshared a number of her images—leading to additional exposure for Lauren.